juil/ccfraudster/README.md

 ### Part 2: Plot Credit Card Transactions

+1. Plot VIP Transactions

-1. Plot multiple card holders' credit card transactions on a log scale to visually see distribution of transactions.
+Plot multiple card holders' credit card transactions on a log scale to visually see distribution of transactions.

 ![Combined scatter plot.](images/combined_cc_tx.png)
+*(Used a scatter plot on a log scale to better visualize patterns in spending amounts.)*

 2. Plot CEO's Transactions as Box Plot